-As a fundamental building block for a number of other technologies, data is a key part of a banks future innovation strategy, and it is expected to drive benefits across all functions.
+As a fundamental building block for a number of other technologies, data is a key part of a bank's future innovation strategy, and it is expected to drive benefits across all functions.
 Advanced technologies, such as Cloud Computing and AI, will allow banks to process vast quantities of data in real time (or very near real time) and to integrate external and internal structured and unstructured data.

-Additional PwC research, shown in Figure 6, also shows how Data & Analytics (and the other technologies discussed in this report) will be critical in helping investment banks monetise their data in the future.
+Additional PwC research, shown in Figure 6, also shows how Data & Analytics (and the other technologies discussed in this report) will be critical in helping banks monetise their data in the future.

-One of the challenges for investment banks is how they will both manage, and monetise, the value of data, and who will be responsible.
-Whilst some banks' CDOs are responsible for the management of the control and innovation agenda, others have appointed a Chief Information, Data and/or Digital Officer(s), specifically responsible for monetising data assets.
+One of the challenges for banks is how they will both manage and monetise the value of data, and who will be responsible for this within the organisation.
+Whilst some banks' Chief Digital Officers (CDOs) are responsible for the management of the control and innovation agenda, others have appointed a Chief Information, Data and/or Digital Officer(s), specifically responsible for monetising data assets.
 Whilst these types of roles will continue to evolve, they will be key to a bank's ability to manage both innovation through data and any associated risks.

-Figure 6: Which technologies will be significantly transformative to how financial services firms govern and monetise data?
+Figure 6: Which technologies will be significantly transformative to how FS firms govern and monetise data?